Hephaest/Minesweeper/README.md

 ```
 The most important class is `CheckSquare`, which checks the rest of untraversed squares and displays the number of bombs in surrounding the selected one.
 If the number is 0, the program will check the number of bombs surrounded in the surroundings.
 The terminated condition is that the target has been traversed or the position of target is out of the boundary.
 Note that surrounding squares a classified as the eight squares that are horizontally, vertically or diagonally adjacent to the square.

+The success condition is `the total number of squares = the total number of bombs (getTraverse() = true) + the number of squares the user clicked (getTraverse() = true)`.
+Therefore, this condition can be simplified as the program only needs to traverse all the squares.
+If each square is traversed, it means that the player wins the game.

 The code is shown as follows:
 ```Java
 package UserInterface;